The Archer School of Ballet

 Canada’s National Ballet School

-While some scenes taking place in the ballet studios were filmed at the Conservatory, the production also used the National Ballet School.
+While some ballet studio scenes were filmed at the Conservatory, the production also used the National Ballet School.
 The school, part of the National Ballet of Canada, has modern facilities and is open to the public for classes.

 Hammerson Hall is part of the Living Arts Centre, located just outside Toronto in Mississauga.
 The hall was used as the rehearsal and performance theatre in numerous episodes.